toumetis-ds/data-scientist-interview/README.md

 The objective of this exercise is to design a model that can correctly classify the operational mode of a machine based purely on its sensor data.

-A csv dump of the database including the operating mode labels has been made avaialble to support this task.
+A csv dump of the database including the operating mode labels has been made available to support this task.

 ## Requirements